GiorgosNik/GiorgosNik/README.md

 👋 Hi, I’m @GiorgosNik

-I am a junior software developer with experience in languages such as Java, Python, and C++.
+I am a junior software engineer with experience in languages such as Python, C++ and Java.
 I have a passion for creating scalable and efficient software solutions, with a special interest in cybersecurity and android development.
 -  👀 I’m interested in / I want to learn more about
    * Cloud computing
    * Cybersecurity